gaetano-signorelli/ScreamNet/README.md

 ## App

 This AI system has been designed so to be extremely fast (it also implements mixed precision), light and capable of working at a speed that allows it to be used for realtime applications and in mobile devices.<br>
 To test these abilities, an Android application has been released, allowing to exploit the integrated microphone in mobile devices to transform users' voices (even in realtime), for fun or musical experiments.
-The source code of this app (developed with Android Studio), is placed inside the *Screamify* folder; it can be built from there, or the apk can be directly accessed through the *Release* of this repository.
+The source code of this app (developed with *Android Studio*), is placed inside the *Screamify* folder; it can be built from there, or the apk can be directly accessed through the *Releases* of this repository.

 Moreover, a new trained model can be directly converted into a tflite model by running the command: